Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Texas State's games have gone over 62.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 53.7, is 8.8 points fewer than Saturday's over/under.
+- The two teams combine to score 53.7 points per game, 8.8 less than the over/under in this contest.

-- This contest's over/under is 7.5 points more than the 55 these two squads combine to surrender per game this season.
+- These two squads combine to allow 55 points per game, 7.5 fewer than this contest's over/under.

-- Eagles games have an average total of 54.3 points this season, 8.2 fewer than Saturday's over/under.
+- The average total in Eagles games this season is 54.3, 8.2 points fewer than Saturday's over/under of 62.5 .

-- The 60.2 PPG average total in Bobcats games this season is 2.3 points fewer than this game's over/under.
+- The 62.5 over/under in this game is 2.3 points higher than the 60.2 average total in Bobcats games this season.

 Eastern Michigan Stats and Trends